 Training may be offered through structured graduate training schemes at large firms of brokers.
 These schemes provide experience of different areas of work over a period of around 18 months to two years.
 This generally includes attachments to a variety of departments in both technical and client-facing roles.
 Training usually includes courses covering the technical aspects of broking.
 Support and mentoring is provided by senior colleagues.

 If you've got a place on the two-year Lloyd's Graduate Programme, you'll get experience of the range of roles within insurance.
-You'll do four placements of six months duration in a range of areas, including broking, underwriting and claims, to help you choose an area of specialism.
+You'll do four placements of six months duration in claims, broking, underwriting and working for the Lloyd's corporation itself, to help you choose an area of specialism.
 You'll also take the Chartered Insurance Institute (CII) Advanced Diploma in Insurance.

-Once you hold the CII Advanced Diploma in Insurance, you can use the designation ACII and can apply for chartered insurance broker status (subject to having five years' experience, not necessarily post-qualification) with the CII.
+Once you hold the diploma, you can use the designation ACII and can apply for chartered insurance broker status (subject to having five years' experience, not necessarily post-qualification) with the CII.

 It's common for brokers to undergo general training and gain a few years' general experience before moving into a specialist sector, management roles or other functions within the industry.
 There is a clear career route within the profession with opportunities to move into other areas of insurance.